arve0/master/thesis.md

 # Methods

-> What to communicate: experimental setup to reproduce results, description of
-> process, brief code block to show usage of software modules

 ## Microscope
 The images were collected with a Leica SP8 microscope using LAS X software version 1.1.0.12420 from Leica Microsystems CMS GmbH.
 Two lasers was in use, a